Updated: 26.11.24

 To enhance the serum’s texture and ensure it adheres to the skin, humectants are included, drawing moisture into the skin for a lasting, hydrated feel.
 Many people love the dewy, plump sensation that humectants provide after applying a serum.
 To complete your formulation, infuse it with high-performance botanical extracts and essential oils or C02 extracts.

 Ready to elevate your skincare formulations?
-Discover the art of creating high-performance facial mists and elixirs in our Certificate in Organic Anti-Ageing Skincare.
+Discover the art of creating high-performance facial mists and elixirs in our Advanced Diploma in Organic Cosmetic Science.

 Emulsion serum